 Exciting events in Reception

-- Attending our first Christingle service
+- Attending our first Christingle service at our local church

 - A trip to Twycross Zoo